 I’ve done all this and I still can’t access my lab!!

 Ok—we’re still learning how to do online labs so things might not work first time.
 Your tutors will be searching for you if you don’t show up in your lab so look out for emails or messages from them.
-If in doubt, ask a question on Piazza.
+If in doubt, ask a question on the course forum.

 I need help outside of my lab time!

-There’s always help available on Piazza.
-If you really need help, you might be able to meet with a tutor in the “General” channel on our Teams group during another online lab time if it’s quiet.
+There’s always help available on the course forum.
+If you really need help, you might find other students active in the “General” channel on our Teams group during another online lab time if it’s quiet.